Cart

 Loosen Tight Trapezius

-The Best Way to Release Your Trapezius
+The Best Way to Relax Your Trapezius

 As we’ve just explored, the most effective method to dissolve trapezius knots is applying direct, sustained pressure to muscle knots for 3min.
 This approach gives you the best chance to rewire your brain’s pattern of holding tension in the muscle.